Launch an online presence that makes it simple to attract, win, and serve clients

-For those who don’t know, Apple Maps is Apple’s addition to the GPS marketplace and a direct competitor with Google Maps.
-Apple Maps is preinstalled on every mobile Apple device and computer and receives over five billion user requests every week.
+Apple Maps is Apple’s addition to the GPS marketplace and a direct competitor with Google Maps.
+Apple Maps is preinstalled on every mobile Apple device and computer and attracts approximately 75 to 100 million users a month in the US.
 In other words, if your business isn’t on Apple Maps, you’re missing out on a lot of potential traffic.
 You can add your business to Apple Maps here.

 Better Business Bureau

 The Better Business Bureau has been a standard location for well-reputed businesses to promote themselves.
-The BBB was a resource before the common use of computers.
-Being listed on the BBB used to be standard fare for those seeking to establish a positive reputation.
+The BBB was a resource before the common use of computers, and is one of the most trusted business review platforms.

 Google My Business

-Google My Business is one of the essential places to promote your website online in 2023.
+Google My Business is an essential place to promote your website online in 2023.
 It improves your SEO, tells prospective customers more about your business, creates rich search results when people search for your business, allows customers to review and contact your business through Google, and much more.
-If you don’t have a GMB account yet, you’re missing out.

 Bing Places for Business